-Let’s talk about famous Chicago food history to welcome the James Beard Awards to Chicago for the second year in a row on May 2nd.
+The James Beard Awards are in Chicago for the second year in a row.
 Considered the “Oscars of Food,” these awards will go to the best American restaurants, chefs, and bakers.
 Since I don’t regularly dine at Alinea, a very high-class Chicago institution, it seemed more appropriate to write up some of the working class dishes that make up so much of famous Chicago food history.

 Maxwell Street Polish